 Tip 6: Hands off the Scalp

-Women with fatty hair should play around with their hair as little as possible to avoid picking up sebum with the fingers and distributing it all the way to the hair ends.
+Women with oily hair should play around with their hair as little as possible to avoid picking up sebum with the fingers and distributing it all the way to the hair ends.

 Tip 7: Box of Magic Tricks

-Your hair will look thicker when you colour it a shade darker.
+Your hair will look thicker when you color it a shade darker.
 Slightly frosting your hair also works because the process will bring some slight roughness to your hair and make it easier to handle.
 We have a secret tip for thin hair: Use volume shampoos, which replenish the hair structure.
-In case your hair tends to be fatty, use only mild baby shampoos.
+In case your hair tends to be oily, use only mild baby shampoos.